 /images/avatar.png

-lazy import in Python 3.15
+Lazy Import in Python 3.15

 Python 3.15 will be release in October 2026, and lazy import is my favorite feature.
 In general, we often import some modules in the beginning of the script, but we just use them in some functions.
 When performance matters, the global import will slow down the startup time.
 With lazy import, we can defer the import until the module is actually used.